| Michael Kinsley AKA Michael E. Kinsley

 Born: 9-Mar-1951 Birthplace: Detroit, MI

-Gender: Male Religion: Jewish Race or Ethnicity: White Sexual orientation: Straight Occupation: Pundit, Columnist Nationality: United States Executive summary: Slate founder Michael Kinsley, the founding editor of Slate is also a contributing writer at Time magazine.
-He was also co-host (and token liberal) on CNN's Crossfire for six years, twice editor of The New Republic magazine, former editor of Harpers and the Washington Monthly.
-He is also known for having been the moderator for William F. Buckley's television debate show Firing Line.
+Gender: Male Religion: Atheist Race or Ethnicity: White Sexual orientation: Straight Occupation: Pundit, Columnist Nationality: United States Executive summary: Founding editor of Slate Michael Kinsley is an omnipresent pundit, writing from a slightly left of center perspective.
+He was the founding editor of Slate, a long-time contributing writer at Time, co-host "from the left" on CNN's Crossfire for six years, twice editor of The New Republic magazine, and a former editor of Harpers and the Washington Monthly.
+In December 2001 Kinsley announced that he had Parkinson's disease and subsequently stepped down from Slate, but in early 2004 he accepted an editorial position at the Los Angeles Times, and he has since bounced from The Atlantic to Politico.
+Long ago he was the moderator for William F. Buckley's television debate show Firing Line.
+Wife: Patty Stonesifer (President of the Gates Foundation)

 High School: Cranbrook Kingswood School, Bloomfield Hills, MI University: BA, Harvard University (1972) University: Oxford University Law School: JD, Harvard Law School (1977)